Date: Jun-Jul 2017

 Making White Wines from Red Grapes

-MEMBERS ONLYAs I started working on this story, a surprising question occurred to me: “What makes wine white?”
-“The color” seems obvious when you look at a restaurant wine list or walk up to the bar at a wedding reception, but for a technical column like this, I needed to dig a bit deeper.
-In Knowing
+As I started working on this story, a surprising question occurred to me: “What makes wine white?”
+“The color” seems obvious when you look at a restaurant wine list or walk up

 Better White Blends